ed-rom/moodle-auth_uniquelogin/README.md

     On the Administration Block, click on Site administration » Server » Session Handling Enable the setting Use database for session information

+What new in 1.1
+	Administrator can configure whether teacher and administrator roles are affected by the plugin.